Packing List - Prince of Wales Island, Wolf Study Expedition

 Work Gloves or plastic gloves.
 You will be dealing with scat and other.

-Sunscreen - when you are on the water, even when it is overcast and cool, your face can be sunburned.
+Sunscreen: When you are on the water, even when it is overcast and cool, your face can be sunburned.

-Bug Spray - there is a good chance of mosquitoes; ticks are uncommon but sometimes found.
+Bug Spray: There is a good chance of mosquitoes; ticks are uncommon but sometimes found.

 Binoculars: again, waterproof!
 If they are not, they will frequently fog up in the rain and ocean mist while on boats.